-The Company has no Senior Independent Director, but otherwise has complied with the principles and provisions of the AIC Code.
+The Company has no Remuneration Committee and no Senior Independent Director, but otherwise has complied with the principles and provisions of the AIC Code.

 The Chairman of the Board is also a member of the Audit Committee, but this is considered acceptable due to the small number of Directors.
 However, under the terms of reference of the Audit Committee, the Chairman of the Board may not act as the Chairman of the Audit Committee.